buenavista62/BCC22_new/README.md

     }
 ```

 The mint function can be executed only by the owner of the contract.
-It receives two inputs - the receiver of the token and the token id.
+It receives two inputs - the receiver of the token and the token ID.
 Thus, the contract owner pays minting fees.
 The receiver gets the token via *airdrop*.

 ```solidity
 function mint(address _receiver, uint256 tID) public onlyOwner {